-Grappling with the effects of television on language learning
+What are the effects of television on language learning?

-Studies report a link between TV and language development in babies.
-The more time babies spend watching television, the more slowly they learn to talk.
-What's going on?
+Studies report a link between TV and language development in young children.
+The more time kids spend watching television, the more slowly they learn to talk.
+What’s going on?

 Some people conclude that the effects of television on children are direct and negative.
 According to this view, television is noxious, like cigarette smoke.
-But whereas cigarettes damage the lungs, television damages the mind.
-Watching TV makes you (quite literally) dumb.
+Cigarettes damage the lungs.
+Television damages the mind.

 TV is linked with slower language acquisition because TV time tends to displace conversation time between babies and adults.